 A small business entity can choose to claim deductions under either the simplified depreciation rules or UCA for certain depreciating assets used in the course of carrying on a business of primary production.

 The choice is available for:

-- water facilities on page 28
+· water facilities

-- fencing assets on page 29
+- fencing assets

-- fodder storage assets on page 29
+- fodder storage assets

-- depreciating assets relating to
+- · depreciating assets relating to

-- landcare operations on page 31
+- landcare operations

-- electricity connections and phone lines on page 32.
+- electricity connections and phone lines.